This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 As your child gets older, you could face more issues with discrimination.

-In school, you may find that your child’s Individualized Education Plan isn’t being followed or that the district refuses to provide the necessary technology for your child’s education.
+In school, you may find that your child’s Individualized Education Plan isn’t followed or that the district refuses to provide the necessary technology for your child’s education.

 In housing, you may face discrimination, such as a rental denial, because your child is disabled.
 These kinds of discrimination are outlawed but still happen all too often.